Fingolfin1196/pcg-cpp/README.md

 Visit [PCG-Random website] for information on how to use this library, or look at the sample code in the `sample` directory -- hopefully it should be fairly self explanatory.

-## Building

-The code is written in C++11, as an include-only library (i.e., there is nothing you need to build).
-There are some provided demo programs and tests however.
-On a Unix-style system (e.g., Linux, Mac OS X) you should be able to just type

-    make

-To build the demo programs.

-## Testing

-Run

-    make test

-## Directory Structure

-The directories are arranged as follows:

-* `include` -- contains `pcg_random.hpp` and supporting include files
-* `test-high` -- test code for the high-level API where the functions have shorter, less scary-looking names.
-* `sample` -- sample code, some similar to the code in `test-high` but more human readable, some other examples too